 ATC is also renowned for the quality of its productions’ technical elements.
 The costume, scene, and property shops build virtually all the costumes, sets, and props used in ATC productions.
 Each shop is also responsible for transferring its items from the show’s originating city to the other, and maintaining those items during the show’s run in the second community.
 Behind the scenes, the ATC operation is kept moving by a small administrative staff of box office, accounting, fundraising, marketing, and management specialists.

-In over four decades, ATC has produced more than 200 plays, from the classics of Shakespeare, Shaw, and Moliere to the works of contemporary writers such as Shepard, Stoppard, and Fugard.
+In over five decades, ATC has produced more than 200 plays, from the classics of Shakespeare, Shaw, and Moliere to the works of contemporary writers such as Shepard, Stoppard, and Fugard.
 ATC has also committed itself to the development and presentation of new works, both on the main-stage and through special programs.
 This wide-ranging repertoire presents an exciting challenge to all departments at ATC – a challenge that is consistently met through the high standards that have come to be expected of the company.

 ATC is actively involved in numerous educational and outreach programs in its various communities in an effort to increase public awareness of ATC and cultivate current and future audience interest and support.
 ATC performs in Tucson’s historic Temple of Music and Art and at the state-of-the-art Herberger Theater Center in Phoenix.